-The purpose of the ALE Orientation course is to prepare students for the ALE II on-site practicum experience.
-During the ALE I Orientation students select their ALE professional practice site, complete all required documentation, obtain appropriate site confirmations, propose professional practice products and activities, and develop an implementation plan for their Major Project.
+The purpose of the ALE Orientation/ Preparatory course is to prepare students for the ALE II on-site practicum experience.
+During the ALE I Orientation students search for, apply for, and select a ALE professional practice site, complete all required documentation, obtain appropriate site confirmations, propose professional practice products and activities, and develop an implementation plan for their Major Project.
 Students are required to complete a Major Project Proposal, Two Products Proposal, Professional Practices Activities list.
 The placement site will be approved by ALE Faculty Advisor after all documentation is on file.

 The ALE Faculty Advisor is responsible for supervision and evaluation of the ALE I assignments.
-Students will submit all required placement documentation to the Director of Internship and Practicum Experiences (DIPE).
+Students will submit all required placement documentation on MyWCU and to the Director of Internship and Practicum Experiences (DIPE).
 The DIPE is responsible for the processing of required forms and affiliation agreements.
-These forms and affiliation agreements need to be in place at the end of the ALE I, when the ALE Faculty Advisor will provide the final approval, and the student will receive a confirmation email for their ALE Placement.
+These forms and affiliation agreements need to be complete by the end of the ALE I. The ALE Faculty Advisor will provide the final approval, and the student will receive a confirmation email for their ALE Placement.